Decorative neutral curve divider

 Conversely, prospects with perfect fit but zero engagement might not warrant SQL designation.
 If nobody returns calls or emails despite multiple attempts, the lead isn't qualified regardless of demographic fit.

-SQL Lead Scoring Models
+How to Build Your SQL Lead Scoring Model

 Automated lead scoring helps prioritize which MQLs to pursue and which to continue nurturing.